threlte/threlte/apps/docs/src/routes/rapier/use-rigid-body.md

 This hook provides access to the `RAPIER.RigidBody` from a parent [`<RigidBody>`](/rapier/rigid-body) component.

-Use this hook to e.g. add custom colliders to a `RAPIER.RigidBody` defined by a component.
+Use this hook to e.g. add custom colliders to a `RAPIER.RigidBody` defined by a parent `<RigidBody>` component.

 ```svelte
 <script>